julelang/manual/src/integrated-jule/interoperability/jule-wrappers.md

 **Cons:**

-- Can add significantly to the code base
+- May add significantly to the code base
 - Developing additional Jule Wrappers has a time cost
 - Wider IR